ChyKusuma/SPHINXMerkleBlock/README.md

 ### Verification Function
 - The verifySignature function is used to verify the signature of a transaction using the provided public key.

-These components work together to provide functionality for constructing and verifying Merkle trees using the SPHINX cryptographic scheme.
+These components work together to provide functionality for constructing and verifying Merkle trees using the SPHINCS+ cryptographic scheme.

 ### Note